mcu-tools/website-mcuboot/_documentation/imgtool.md

 ## [Incorporating the public key into the code](#incorporating-the-public-key-into-the-code)

-There is a development key distributed with mcuboot that can be used for testing.
+There is a development key distributed with MCUboot that can be used for testing.
 Since this private key is widely distributed, it should never be used for production.
 Once you have generated a production key, as described above, you should replace the public key in the bootloader with the generated one.

 For Zephyr, the keys live in the file `boot/zephyr/keys.c`.
-For mynewt, follow the instructions in `doc//documentation/signed-images/` to generate the key file.
+For mynewt, follow the instructions in `doc/signed_images.md` to generate the key file.

     ./scripts/imgtool.py getpub -k filename.pem